rootstrap/RSRoutingSwift/README.md

 # RSRoutingSwift

-iOS RSRoutingSwift
+**RSRoutingSwift** is a practical Swift framework that aims to ease the routing and navigation of your app.

-RSRoutingSwift is a practical spm that will make it easier for you to manage routes and navigate through the app.
+The overall design is based on UIKit's `UINavigationController`, so integrating it should be straight forward.

-All the internal classes and code is native in swift and `UINavigationController` based
+## How to use it?

-# How To use it?
+- Route: It represents a destination screen in your application.

-- Route: It Represents the connection between two screens or viewControllers.
+The `screen` property returns the `UIViewController` object to navigate to.
-`screen` variable give us the destination viewController or where we need to go, you can implement it like this:
+Here is an example of how your custom routes could conform to the protocol:

 ```swift
 enum MainRoute: Route {